 Furthermore, the bill introduces new requirements for transactions involving the rental or leasing of aircraft.
-It stipulates that such transactions are exempt from sales tax only if the annual gross revenue from renting or leasing the aircraft is at least 7.5% of the net acquisition price.
-The Department of Finance and Administration is tasked with creating rules to determine this revenue.
+It stipulates that such transactions are exempt from sales tax only if the person renting or leasing the aircraft can demonstrate that their annual gross revenue from these activities is at least 7.5% of the aircraft's net acquisition price.
+The Department of Finance and Administration is tasked with creating rules to establish how this gross revenue is calculated.
 The exemption applies regardless of the relationship between the parties involved in the rental or lease.
-The effective date for these amendments is set for the first day of the calendar quarter following the act's approval.
+The provisions of this act will take effect on the first day of the calendar quarter following its enactment.

 Old version HB1807 V2 - 4-7-2025 10:23 AM: 26-52-409(a), 26-52-409